ehForwarderBot/efb-telegram-master/readme_translations/ms_MY.rst

 Advanced feature: Filtering
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you have just too much chats, and being too tired for keep tapping
+If you have just too many chats, and being too tired for keep tapping
 \ ``Next >``, or maybe you just want to find a way to filter out what
 you’re looking for, now ETM has equipped ``/chat`` and ``/list`` with
 filtering feature.
 Attach your keyword behind, and you can get a